Tips Bulletin

 How to Remove a Printed Label from a Glass Bottle

 Distilled white vinegar contains a mild solvent known as acetic acid.
-Though it’s safe and non-toxic, acetic acid is a smart way to make lifting the label off your glass bottle a breeze.
+Though it’s safe and non-toxic, acetic acid is a smart way of sanitizing glass bottles and makes lifting the label off your glass bottle a breeze.

 Soak the bottle in vinegar, then lay a rag or paper towel across the sticky spot.
 After letting the residue soften for a few minutes, wipe or scrape the residue off.
 Rinse the bottle to eliminate the vinegar smell and set it out to dry.